Esri/dynamic-situational-awareness-qt/docs/README.md

 ### Packaging your data into a configuration zip file

-As of version 3.0.0, the Configuration tab on the [Settings panel](#settings-panel) will allow you to download your own configurations.
-Zip files for custom configurations follow the same format as the sample data provided by Esri.
-The Zip file format itself has no real restrictions on the structure or contents.
-However, the DSA application expects a specific arrangement of the files contained in the archive.
-The 'base' folders like 'OperationalData', 'BasemapData', etc, must be directly at the root folder level.
+As of version 3.0.0, the Configuration tab on the [Settings panel](#settings-panel) will allow you to download and deploy custom app configurations in zip files.
+The zip files for custom configurations follow the same specific folder structure as the sample data provided by Esri.
+The 'base' folders, such as 'OperationalData', 'BasemapData', etc, must be directly at the root folder level.
 The zip must also contain a valid `DsaAppConfig.json` file at the root of the archive.
 The following steps can be followed to ensure the zip file is packaged so DSA can unpack it properly.
 - Navigate to the configuration folder in the file system browser
 ![image](./images/dsa-data-management-create-zips-1.png)
 - Verify that your zip folder contains a valid `DsaAppConfig.json`